MURDriverless/minimal-mistakes/_posts/2020-08-19-lidar-sim-clf-mount.md

   <figcaption>Basic CNN Design for LiDAR Image Classifier (Presented in AlexNet Style)</figcaption>
 </figure>

-However, due to the limited indoor space, only a very limited set of training data was collected.
+However, due to the limitation of working indoor, only a very limited set of training data was collected.
 Extensive input data augmentation along with network dropouts were applied, but the network still appeared to have overfitted, which was hinted by the unusually high validation accuracy.

 <figure>
   <img src="/assets/img/lidar-2/augmented.png" alt="this is a placeholder image">